ruppinlab/DECODEM/README.md

 We developed a novel computational framework called **DECODEM** (<ins>DE</ins>coupling <ins>C</ins>ell-type-specific <ins>O</ins>utcomes using <ins>DE</ins>convolution and <ins>M</ins>achine learning) that can systematically assess the roles of the diverse cell types in the tumor microenvironment (TME) in a given phenotype from bulk transcriptomics.
 In this work, we investigate the association of the diverse cell types in breast cancer TME (BC-TME) to patient response to neoadjuvant chemotherapy.
 The framework is divided into two steps:

-1. <b>Deconvolution</b> [see relevant codes [here](./analysis/deconvolution/)]: we use [CODEFACS](https://github.com/ruppinlab/CODEFACS/) to deconvolve the bulk gene expression into nine cell-type-specific gene expression profiles encompassing malignant, immune, and stromal cell types.
+1. <b>Deconvolution</b> [see [relevant codes](./analysis/deconvolution/)]: we use [CODEFACS](https://github.com/ruppinlab/CODEFACS/) to deconvolve the bulk gene expression into nine cell-type-specific gene expression profiles encompassing malignant, immune, and stromal cell types.
-2. <b>Machine learning</b> [see relevant codes [here](./analysis/machine_learning/)]: we use each cell-type-specific expression profile to build a machine learning predictor of chemotherapy response.
+2. <b>Machine learning</b> [see [relevant codes](./analysis/machine_learning/)]: we use each cell-type-specific expression profile to build a machine learning predictor of chemotherapy response.

 The output of the framework is the cell-type-specific predictive powers (in terms of AUC and AP) which we use to *rank* the cell types in BC-TME and externally validate in multiple independent cohorts encompassing both bulk and single-cell transcriptomics.